-An earlier study that examined the effect of exposure to a GSM mobile phone, active or inactive (no signal) on cognitive effects in 32 children found no effect of these exposures on a battery of cognitive tests (79) (Haarala et al., 2005).
+An earlier study that examined the effect of exposure to a GSM mobile phone, active or inactive (no signal) on cognitive effects in 32 children found no effect of these exposures on a set of cognitive tests (80) (Haarala et al., 2005).

-Foerster et al. (2018) found associations between cell phone use and effects on figural memory in Swiss adolescent schoolchildren (80).
-However, the statistically significant effects were small, there were very large difference between reported phone use and phone use records, and many other statistical group comparisons were not statistically significant.

-Finally, Zubko et al. (2016) reviewed studies that compared RFR vs sham exposures on working memory of health human subjects and found no exposure-related effect of the three memory tasks that they examined (81).
-Likewise, Barth et al. (2007) found small magnitude and mixed effects of cell phone RFR exposure in association with neurobehavioral effects in a meta-analysis of 10 studies (82).
+Foerster et al. (2018) found associations between cell phone use and effects on figural memory in Swiss adolescent schoolchildren (81).
+However, the statistically significant effects were small.
+Also, there were very large differences between reported phone use and phone use records.
+Many other statistical group comparisons were not statistically significant.
+Finally, Zubko et al. (2016) reviewed studies that compared RFR vs. control exposures on working memory of healthy human subjects.
+They found no exposure-related effect of the three memory tasks that they examined (82).
+Likewise, Barth et al. (2007) found small magnitude and mixed effects of cell phone RFR exposure in association with neurobehavioral effects in a meta-analysis of 10 studies (83).